 - Require large data to achieve acceptable accuracy: While people can learn easily for small datasets, for some applications, introduction to machine learning requires huge amounts of data to achieve sufficient accuracy.

 This has been a guide to Introduction To Machine Learning.
-Here we have discussed ML with the basic points and characteristics of Machine Learning.
-You may also look at the following articles:
+Here we have discussed the introduction, main components, applications, advantages & disadvantages.
+You may also look at the following articles to learn more –